MultiscaleHN/baler/src/doc/specifying-dependencies.md

 This indicates that the version of `rand` we're currently using, 0.3.14, will be replaced with the master branch of `rand` on GitHub.
-Next time when you execute `cargo build` Cargo will take care of checking out this repository and hooking the `uuid` crate up to the new version.
+Next time when you execute `baler build` Cargo will take care of checking out this repository and hooking the `uuid` crate up to the new version.

 Note that a restriction of `[replace]`, however, is that the replaced crate must